 By default, this check box is selected.
-UPnP for automatic device configuration can be enabled or disabled.
 If the Turn UPnP On check box is cleared, the router does not allow any device to automatically control router resources, such as port forwarding.

-Type the advertisement period in minutes.
+6. Type the advertisement period in minutes.

 The advertisement period specifies how often the router broadcasts its UPnP information.
 This value can range from 1 to 1440 minutes.
 The default period is 30 minutes.
-Shorter durations ensure that control points have current device status at the expense of more network traffic.
+Shorter durations ensure that control points receive current device status at the expense of more network traffic.
 Longer durations can compromise the freshness of the device status but can significantly reduce network traffic.

-Type the advertisement time to live in hops.
+7. Type the advertisement time to live in hops.